MawuliB/Audio-Transcription/README.md

 ### Demo Picture
 ![Demo Picture](transcribe.png)

 This project provides a streamlined approach to audio transcription using modern Python libraries and APIs.

-This project provides a streamlined approach to audio transcription using modern Python libraries and APIs.